The Best Restaurant In Every London Neighbourhood

 Balham | Milk

-Otherwise known as M1lk, this bright, breezy, brilliant little cafe space is primarily known for their brunches (try the baked eggs), but are also open for dinner service too, slinging dishes like jerk pork ribs with pickled burnt pineapple; and pot-sticker chicken dumplings.
+Otherwise known as M1lk, this bright, breezy, brilliant little cafe space is primarily known for their brunches (try the baked eggs), but are also open for dinner service too, serving dishes like jerk pork ribs with pickled burnt pineapple; and pot-sticker chicken dumplings.

 Details: 18-20 Bedford Hill, SW12 9RG